JakeGinnivan/VSTOContrib/src/Quickstart/WordQuickstart/Readme.txt

+﻿First install VSTOContrib.Word if you haven't already (you need to install separately for installer to run correctly)

-﻿To get started your ThisAddIn.cs should look something like this
+To get started your ThisAddIn.cs should look something like this

 using System;